hansjovis/lynx/README.md

  - `yarn lint` lints the source files using ESLint.

 ## Changelog
+### 2019-08-10
+ - ✅ Create a build pipeline for the admin script files.
 ### 2019-08-05
  - ✅ Added styling to the login page.
 ### 2019-07-28